feasgal/tw-portfolio/project/docs/sample/tutorials/connect-private-client.md

 ## Troubleshooting

-- Cannot connect or times out → check routes/VPN and open paths.
+- Can't connect or times out → check routes/VPN and open paths.
 See **[VPN and subnets](/sample/troubleshooting/vpn.md)** and **[Firewalls](/sample/troubleshooting/firewalls.md)**.
 - Server entry missing after import → the file is invalid or stale.
-Ask your admin for a fresh configuration.
+Ask your administrator for a fresh configuration.
-- Password prompt fails → confirm the current access password with your admin.
+- Password prompt fails → confirm the current access password with your administrator.

 ## Next steps